 It doesn’t cost you anything other than a couple of moments to type the message and click send.
 But it is a sad commentary on how few take the time to show gratitude for those who help them out.
 Especially when it comes to business relationships, those are probably the very same folks who complain about the “incessant thank-youers” out there.

 Those who thank me regularly, those who enjoy my tips, blog, or commentary, don’t worry about annoying me.
-As a matter of fact, never worry about showing gratitude — it’s good for the soul.
+Never worry about showing gratitude — it’s good for the soul.

-As far as I’m concerned, you always make me smile and let me know my efforts on the thankless job of promoting proper Email Etiquette, and in particular, Business Email Etiquette is worth every keystroke.
+As far as I’m concerned, you always make me smile and let me know my efforts on the thankless job of promoting proper Email Etiquette.
+In particular, Business Email Etiquette is worth every keystroke.

 And for that, I Thank You!